markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-These are loose lists, even though there is no space between the items,
+These are loose lists, even though there are no blank lines between the items,
 because one of the items directly contains two block-level elements
 with a blank line between them: